Luis Arraez Player Props: Marlins vs. Rays

 Luis Arraez At The Plate

+- Arraez has an OPS of .892, fueled by an OBP of .423 to go with a slugging percentage of .469.
+All three of those stats rank first among Miami hitters this season.

-- Among the qualified hitters in MLB play, he ranks first in batting average, first in on-base percentage, and 37th in slugging.
+- Among the qualified hitters in baseball, he ranks first in batting average, first in on-base percentage, and 42nd in slugging.

+- In 80.2% of his 96 games this season, Arraez has picked up at least one hit.
+He's also had 39 multi-hit games.

-- Looking at the 95 games he has played this year, he's went deep in three of them (3.2%), and in 0.7% of his trips to the plate.
+- In 3.1% of his games this year, he has hit a long ball, and 0.7% of his trips to the plate.

-- Arraez has driven home a run in 34 games this season (35.8%), including more than one RBI in 11.6% of his games and producing three or more of his team's runs on two occasions..
+- In 35.4% of his games this year, Arraez has had at least one RBI.
+He's picked up more than one in 11.5% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.